 As for the actual accommodation, my room was absolutely gorgeous!
 Clean white walls with lots of clay-red touches and a ton of plants.
 If you do get warm at night, there’s a fan above and an A/C unit you can keep next to your bed.

-They’re listed on Booking and Airbnb, but you can also just message them directly to book either through their website, their Facebook page, or Instagram.
+They’re listed on Booking and Agoda, but you can also just message them directly to book either through their website, their Facebook page, or Instagram.
 Yennie is seriously lovely; it felt like I was coming down to stay with a friend!